msalaz03/Laserfiche-ENGG-1420-/README.md

 ## Project Description
-To create a file processing system that takes the given parameters and outputs the files that meet the criteria.
+To create a file processing system that takes a processing element and outputs the files that meet the criteria.
+Accepts JSON files as input.
+- ContentFilter
+- CountFilter
+- LengthFilter
+- List
+- NameFilter
+- Print & more